 School Shows

-The SFSU Planetarium has been providing free shows for school children in San Francisco and beyond since we opened in 1973.
+The SF State Charles Hagar Planetarium has been providing free shows for school children in San Francisco and beyond since we opened in 1973.
 Every year we do dozens of shows for SFUSD and Bay Area school groups, for ages ranging from kindergarten to high school.

 Our planetarium shows are live and interactive.
 We show the night sky as it is seen from Earth and tell the audience about the things they can see there.
 Since a human being is operating the equipment and talking, the shows adjust to the needs and interests of each audience.